My Secret Little Masterpiece :: Blackout Pie

 CHERRIES ::

-Measure out the cherries into the saucepan over medium heat.
-Add the brown sugar and vanilla and stir occasionally to let heat through.
+Measure out the cherries into the saucepan over low to medium heat.
+Bring to a low simmer.
+Add the brown sugar and vanilla and stir frequently.

-As the cherries are simmering, add the cornstarch mixture a little at a time, stirring well.
-As you come to the end of it, pull it off the heat and stir a little more.
-It should be thickening by now, and it will thicken more as it cools.
+After the cherries have simmered about 10 minutes and are heated through thoroughly, add the cornstarch mixture a little at a time, stirring well.
+Pull the pot off the heat, still stirring gently.
+It should be thickening by now, and it will thicken more as it cools. (overheating it will thin the mixture again)

-* I may adjust the cornstarch down - I think the large amount of cornstarch may be the reason the cherry filling "cracks" after refrigeration, and with less we may still get a thickened pie, without cracking *
+* I adjusted the cornstarch down from 3 heaping T to 2 heaping T - the larger amount of cornstarch caused the cherry filling to "crack" after refrigeration (see the pics), and with less we still get a thickened pie, without cracking *

-When cooled, pour into the pie, on top of the chocolate layer.
-Fill to the top of the pie crust, if you have that much, spread or gently shake until filling is level.
+Once cooled, pour into the pie, on top of the chocolate layer.
+Fill as high as you can, right to the top of the pie crust.
+Spread or gently shimmy until filling is level.

 Chill in the refrigerator until ready to serve, at least an hour, up to overnight.